eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

  4. Start the Nginx LB instance

-4. Assign an Elastic IP to your Nginx LB server and associate the domain name with this Elastic IP
+4. Assign an Elastic IP to the Nginx LB server and associate the domain name with this Elastic IP

     * Create an A record on AWS Route 53 pointing to the LB elastic IP (We use a static IP address to prevent changes in IP after an EC2 instance is
       rebooted.